People's behavior does not have to be goal-directed

 indifference in decision theory should also accept neutralization

-as an ultimate corrective value instead of maximization or,
+corrective value instead of

-for that matter, minimization.
+maximization or, for that matter, minimization.

 Even when restricting themselves to means-end rationality and